quoctran98/pairdown/README.md

 I couldn't find one that preserved read pairing in two FASTQ files for some reason, though I'm sure one exists.
 If you do find one, don't tell me, otherwise I'll feel like I wasted my time doing this.

+I just found out you can do the same thing with `seqtk` if you use the same random seed for both FASTQs...

 ## Installation